ThatLuckyBear/ThatLuckyBear/Gaming/PKMN-RB-Solocoop-Diplomas/Routing Troubleshooting.md

 - Compare time for Agatha Porygon vs “Nugget dupe> buy coins”
 - Can Moltres be manip’d for fly encounters? if so what values?
 - Faster to get free Eevee or triple reset off Samantha?
+- Can you use psychic to lower the special of a mon to force a different fly glitch encounter?

 # Major Challenges